UPDATED: AUGUST 08, 2023 | 1 MIN READ

 #5 Homeowner’s insurance for condos

-Your condo association will carry a master insurance policy that covers the things they’re responsible for, such as the grounds, common areas, and the property’s structures.
+Your condo association will carry a master insurance policy that covers what they’re responsible for, such as the grounds, common areas, and the property’s structures.
 This leaves your personal property and the condo’s interior to your policy.
-Your condo insurance will provide coverage for things like countertops, cabinets, and flooring, as well as personal liability coverage and temporary living expenses in the event of a covered loss.
+Your condo insurance will cover things like countertops, cabinets, and flooring, as well as personal liability coverage and temporary living expenses in the event of a covered loss.

 #6 Seek FHA-approved condos